As the year is nearing a close, now is a great time to take stock of your business and your financial and emotional investment.

 Purpose is about what keeps me going each day—my routines, my joys, what makes me content.
 I think that upbringing, circumstances, what we do, how we spend our days and with whom informs our purpose and as those things shift and change over a lifetime—so our purpose shifts, evolves and changes as well.

 Are you several years away from retirement and anticipating what that will mean?
 Do you need a career change because you want to spend your remaining working life in a job you enjoy?
-Are you ready to retire and considering what is next?
+Are you ready to retire and considering what's next?
 Are you already an entrepreneur running your own business?
-When it is time, are you going to even want to retire, or will you be in a financial position to retire?
+When it's time, are you going to even want to retire?
+And will you be in a financial position to do so?